yunuchoi/tag-checker/README.md

 1. The count of tags in a paragraph and the length of a paragraph are finite, countable and computationally manageable.
 2. Paragraphs without tags are correctly tagged paragraphs.
+3. Paragraphs do not have tags nested inside the same tag.
-3. Tags do not contain any attributes.
+4. Tags do not contain any attributes.

 ---